laanp/Icarus_Mods_Separated/laanp-RefinedWoodEndCaps_Readme.md

-laanp-RefinedWoodEndCaps_v1_w133_P.pak
+laanp-RefinedWoodEndCaps_v1_w134_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.8.123948 (Week: 133)
+Compatible with Icarus Version: Rev. 2.2.9.124268 (Week: 134)

 ## Description:
+Provides end caps for Interior Wood Beams (Closed and Boxed variations).

+## Mod Details:
 - Adds the following new craftable item at the Carpentry and Electric Carpentry Benches:
-  - 'Pete's Refined Wood Beam EndCaps' - 2 variations of different end caps for Interior Wood Beams (Closed and Boxed variations)
+  - "Pete's Refined Wood Beam EndCaps" - 2 variations of different end caps for Interior Wood Beams (Closed and Boxed variations)

-## Mod Details:
 - Close up those gaping holes at the end of the interior wood beams!
 - Cleans up the transitions between all beam junctions.

 ## Installation Details